ably/ably-dotnet/README.md

 This library uses [semantic versioning](http://semver.org/).
 For each release, the following needs to be done:

-* Update the version number in [GitVersion.yml](./GetVersion.yml)* and commit the change.
+* Update the version number in [GitVersion.yml](./GetVersion.yml)&dagger; and commit the change.
 * Run [`github_changelog_generator`](https://github.com/skywinder/Github-Changelog-Generator) to automate the update of the [CHANGELOG](./CHANGELOG.md).
 Once the `CHANGELOG` update has completed, manually change the `Unreleased` heading and link with the current version number such as `v1.0.0`.
 Also ensure that the `Full Changelog` link points to the new version tag instead of the `HEAD`.
 Commit this change.
 * Add a tag for the version and push to origin such as `git tag 1.0.0 && git push origin 1.0.0`.
 For beta versions the version string should be `Maj.Min.Patch-betaN`, e.g `1.0.0-beta1`
 * Visit [https://github.com/ably/ably-dotnet/tags](https://github.com/ably/ably-dotnet/tags) and `Add release notes` for the release including links to the changelog entry.
 * Run `package.ps1` to create the nuget package.
 * Run `nuget push ably.io.*.nupkg -Source https://www.nuget.org/api/v2/package` (a private nuget API Key is required to complete this step, more information on publishing nuget packages can be found [here](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package))

-*GitVersion is required, see the preceeding section 'Building and Packaging' for more information.
+&dagger; GitVersion is required, see the preceeding section 'Building and Packaging' for more information.

 ## License